Christie Question: The crisis

 In 1861, a British merchant ship Prince of Wales was wrecked off the coast of Rio Grande do Sul and many of its commodities were seized.
 The following year, British sailors were arrested in Rio de Janeiro for promoting mutinies.
 They were later released, but William Dougal Christie demanded compensation for the loss of the first incident and that the policemen who arrested the sailors be fired.
 Brazil did not comply with the demands, so Christie ordered British naval ships to seize Brazilian ships off the coast of Rio, of which five were subsequently seized.

-After some deliberation the Brazilian government agreed to pay for the Prince of Wales and put the matter of the sailors' arrests to an arbitrator, Leopold II the king of Belgium.
+In 1863, after some deliberation the Brazilian government agreed to pay for the Prince of Wales and put the matter of the sailors' arrests to an arbitrator, Leopold I the King of Belgium.

-Leopold II decided in favour of Brazil, ruling that no insult to Great Britain had been intended.
+Leopold I decided in favour of Brazil, ruling that no insult to Great Britain had been intended.
 Emperor Pedro II then demanded restitution for its five ships.
 The British refused, and the Brazilians severed diplomatic relations with Great Britain.
 Although the British never paid for the seized Brazilian ships, Brazil restored diplomatic relations five years later for economic reasons.